DamonGeorge/AI-CPSC427/othello/README.txt

 					This handles starting the program, creating the windows, and also handles the game state machine, which is updated in the Event Dispatch Thread.

-- OthelloAI.java 	The AI used by the program.
-					This runs as a background thread and attempts to calculate a move in under 10 seconds.

 - OthelloGame.java	The othello game class holding functionality regarding playing othello, such as making moves, and also holding the current state of the game.